 We will need to use information from you for this research project.
 This information will include your name and contact details.
 People will use this information to do the research or to check your records to make sure that the research is being done properly.

 People who do not need to know who you are will not be able to see your name or contact details.
 Your data will have a code number instead.
 We will keep all information about you safe and secure.
 Once we have finished the study, we will keep some of the data so we can check the results.
 We will write our reports in a way that no-one can work out that you took part in the study.
+If we decide to quote something you have answered whilst completing the survey, it will not be attributed to you, and any identifiable information would be changed or anonymised.
+For example, if you wrote something about your neighbour and mentioned them by name, we would remove the name and instead add “my neighbour”.

 Where can I find out more about how my information is used?